 Figg faces up to ten years in federal prison and a $250,000 fine when he is sentenced in federal court in Huntington on March 14, 2016.

 This case was investigated by the Huntington Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Assistant United States Attorney Timothy D. Boggess is in charge of the prosecution.

-This case was brought as part of Project Safe Neighborhoods.
-Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by networking with existing local programs targeting gun crime.
+The prosecution is part of Project Safe Neighborhoods.
+Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by working with existing local programs that target gun crime.